jeanbaptistedeborman/quiz-project/README.md

 An HTML-5 quizz with functionalities meant to evolve.

 Already built:
+- The quizz has a built-in mobile version and is phonegap-ready.
 - The app chooses the questions randomly in a larger pool of questions
 - A time-limit for each question with a javascript-controlled animation (a clock) to inform the user on the remaining time.
 - A visual trail informing the user on the success/failure of the questions he already answered and the number of questions he needs to answer.